Mithgol/node-fido2twi/README.md

 Unlike the above (`npm -g`), the application does not appear in the `PATH`, and thus you'll have to run it directly from the application's directory.
 You'll also have to run `node fido2twi [parameters]` instead of `fido2twi [parameters]`.

+### An optional dependency

+After the installation you may receive an npm warning saying that `node-webcrypto-ossl` (an optional dependency of [JavaScript IPFS API](https://github.com/ipfs/js-ipfs-api)) could not be installed.
+It happens if you do not have [C++ build tools for Windows](https://github.com/felixrieseberg/windows-build-tools) (or their Linux or macOS counterparts) required to build that dependency on your system, or if such tools are incomplete or outdated.

+Ignore the warning.
+The dependency is optional and IPFS API is able to work without it.

 ## Configuration steps

 1. Visit https://apps.twitter.com/ and register an application.
 You may use “fido2twi” as the application's name and https://github.com/Mithgol/node-fido2twi/ as its site.
 The application must have the default “Read and Write” permissions (“Read only” won't suffice) because it posts messages to Twitter.